nrwl/nx/docs/shared/generators/generator-options.md

 }
 ```

-It indicates that users should use the `tsconfig` property rather than specify this property.
+This indicates that users should use the `tsconfig` property rather than specify this property.

 #### `number` specific: `multipleOf`